FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

       in the file BASEFLOWFP_TIME.OUT.

    6. If channel flow is simulated (ICHANNEL = 1), then the NOPRTC variable must be set in CONT.DAT.
-      In addition, channel outflow control can be as- signed in OUTFLOW.DAT.
+      In addition, channel outflow control can be assigned in OUTFLOW.DAT.

    7. ITIMTEP will enable a simple animation (time and space output) of the over- land flow to be displayed in Mapper, MAXPLOT or other map software.